MystikReasons/archlog/README.md

 cd archlog
 ```

-Then install the tool using (pipx needs to be installed on your system):
+Then install the tool using (`python-pipx` needs to be installed on your system):
 ```bash
 pipx install .
 ```